 $150 a Month – Guaranteed Universal Life Insurance

-You do not want something to be left out inadvertently or purposely because that could have an adverse effect on your pay out.
+When applying for life insurance natural death coverage you don’t want to inadvertently leave out information accidentally or purposely because that could have an adverse effect on your pay out.

 Fraud or an attempt at fraud may be contested by the life insurance company and cause the coverage to not be paid out.

 It’s rare that this happens, but there have been some famous cases of people who have faked their own death in order to cash in on life insurance natural death proceeds to pay out to a family member.